zli117/PicoMK/README.md

 ## Build a Firmware

 To create a custom firmware, you can make a copy of the existing config in the `configs/` folder.
-For this example, we will copy the default config in `configs/default`.
+For this guide, we will copy the default config in `configs/default`.

 ```bash
 mkdir -p configs/tutorial/my_new_config